LordUnicorn31/Random_map_generation/README.md

 The seed is a value that it used at the starting point when generating a random map.
 This seed is a value.

-Yes, sounds cool, butwhy should we care about this number?
+Yes, sounds cool, but why should we care about this number?
 Well, the answer is easy, we care about this number because it represents a specific configuration of the map we are creating.
 What it means is that whenever we put the same seed the same map will always be created.
 Eventhough it is not a must in a video game it is always cool to have this option so that the player can investigate and look for cool seeds to share with other people.
 Keep in mind that eventhough the map is the same each player can play in a different way and use the map and resources in a different way.

 ### Pre-generated features